MaxGripe/max-gripe-homepage/readme.md

 - The deployment process is fully automated using [GitHub Actions](https://github.com/features/actions).
 Any changes to this repository are immediately reflected on the live site.

-## Repository Structure
+## Folder structure

 - `src/`: Contains the source code for the site, including the F# scripts and Markdown content.
   - `HtmlGenerator/`: The F# project that handles the generation of HTML from Markdown.
   - `markdown/`: Directory containing the Markdown files for articles and other content.
   - `partials/`: Contains reusable HTML snippets like `header.inc` and `footer.inc`.
-  - `output/`: Directory where the generated HTML files are stored.
+  - `output/`: Directory that will be created during the build process, with the generated HTML files.
 - `README.md`: This file.
 - `LICENSE`: License file for the project.

-## How It Works
+## How it works

 When I write an article in Markdown and place it in the `src/markdown/` folder, the rest happens automatically.
 GitHub Actions detects changes pushed to the repository, triggers the build process, and deploys the updated site to Azure Static Web Apps.

 ## Contributing

 Feel free to open issues or submit pull requests if you have suggestions or improvements for the site.
-Contributions are always welcome!
+Contributions are always welcome! 😁

 ## License